The Soviet Bomber Test Pilots Called “The Chicken”

 Viktor Belyayev was not a fringe figure in Soviet aviation.
 He had worked under Andrei Tupolev throughout the 1930s on a series of large heavy bombers and had a deep engineering pedigree.
 What he also had was an obsession with the aerodynamic possibilities of the flying wing.
 His “batwing” glider, the BP-2, had been a successful test article in the mid-1930s, and Belyayev believed its short-fuselage, long-chord wing geometry could be scaled up to a combat bomber.

 The DB-LK — Дальний Бомбардировщик-Летающее Крыло, “Long-Range Bomber — Flying Wing” — was the result.
 The design did away with the conventional fuselage entirely.
-The two M-87B engines drove two enormous nacelles that extended back behind the wing and ended in glazed tail cones.
-Each tail cone housed a navigator/bombardier in the front and a tail gunner in the rear.
-The two pilots sat in tiny side-by-side cockpits embedded in the leading edge of the wing root, one in each nacelle, with the bomb load slung between them inside the wing centre section.
+The two M-87B engines sat at the front of two short fuselage pods, each ending in an extensively glazed tail cone that housed a radio operator/gunner station.
+The pilot and navigator sat in cockpits at the front of the pods, with the bomb load slung between them inside the wing centre section.

 “The chicken”

 When the DB-LK finally flew, the performance was genuinely impressive on paper.
 The forward-swept outer wings — swept just 5 degrees 42 minutes, but swept forward, anticipating the much more famous experiments of the German Junkers Ju-287 and the American Grumman X-29 — produced excellent low-speed handling.
-The crew positions had remarkable downward and rearward visibility from the glazed nacelle tails.
 The defensive armament had clear fields of fire that no conventional bomber could match.

 What went wrong

 The list of problems was not catastrophic individually — it was simply long.
 The take-off run was excessive because of high sensitivity to centre-of-gravity variations.
 The pilot cockpits had terrible visibility forward because they were tucked behind the propeller arcs and the wing leading edge.
-The navigators in the glazed tail nacelles complained that engine exhaust gases collected inside their compartments, requiring permanent oxygen mask use even at low altitude.
+The crew complained that engine exhaust gases collected inside their compartments, forcing them onto oxygen masks.
 The crew could not see each other; the intercom was the only contact between cockpit and tail.

 Most importantly, the design promised 547 km/h but delivered only 488.
-That was no faster than the Tupolev SB it was meant to replace, and considerably slower than the next-generation Pe-2 dive bomber already entering service.
+That offered no real advantage over the bombers already in service, and it was considerably slower than the next-generation Pe-2 entering service.
 The Soviet Air Force, the VVS, looked at the DB-LK, looked at its problems, looked at the production resources it would require, and said no.

 The Belyayev DB-LK story — a deep dive into one of the strangest Soviet bombers ever built, with rare period photographs and engineering diagrams.